-Using this information, predictions have been made of the concentration of iodine that will enter soil ( $PEC{soil}$ ) each year, for animals housed indoors, animals on pasture and for waste water containing the product.
+Using this information, predictions have been made of the concentration of iodine that will enter soil (PEC{soil}) each year, for animals housed indoors, animals on pasture and for waste water containing the product.
 These concentrations are 21.3, 11.9 and 10.6 micrograms of iodine per kilogram of soil, respectively.
-The calculations were made in accordance with recognised quidelines.
+The calculations were made in accordance with recognised guidelines.

 The company then presented various publications indicating the natural occurrence of iodine in soil.
-Although this varies considerably, it is usually in excess of 2000 micrograms per kilogram, which is approximately 100 times the PEC values calculated for Kenostart.
-Thus the contribution of the normal use of Kenostart to total environmental iodine is insignificant and acceptable.
+Although this varies considerably, it is usually in excess of 2000 micrograms per kilogram, which is approximately 100 times the PEC values calculated for the product.
+Thus the contribution of the normal use of the product to total environmental iodine is insignificant and acceptable.

 However, iodine is on List II of the Groundwater Regulations 1998, and this means that anyone wishing to dispose to land any unused product containing iodine must have an authorisation to do so.
-This requirement is reflected in the SPC and labelling of Kenostart.
+This requirement is reflected in the SPC and labelling of the product.